DataDog/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

 - Companies, by and large, want great teams, but still recruit disparate individuals.
 I think it would be possible to create a system, using several Datadog integrations (Slack, Github, Hipchat), that monitor a group of engineers that are friends, track their collaboration, and create a score to see how they work together and collaborate.
-This owuld allow a company to recruit groups with less opaqueness.
+This would allow a company to recruit groups with less opaqueness.